Welcome to the Mississippi Association for Returning Citizens (MARC)

 According to the latest report from the Joint Legislative Committee on Performance Evaluation and Expenditure Review

 “While expenditures on adult prison-based intervention programs account for less than two percent of MDOC’s total estimated expenditures, research shows a high likelihood that the long-term return on dollars invested in well-run intervention programs, shown by high-quality research to be effective in reducing recidivism, will exceed costs, in some cases by large amounts.” (emphasis added)

 ...the scroll of the prophet Isaiah was handed him.
 Unrolling it, he found the place where it was written: “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord’s favor.”

 Ready to join us or want more info?

-You can use the form below to contact us for more information (with the single contact checkbox) as well as to subscribe to any of our mailing lists that may interest you.
+You can use the form below to contact us for more information or for any questions you may have.